Naval aviator (United States): Naming conventions

 In the U.S. Navy, most naval aviators are unrestricted line officers (URLs), eligible for command at sea, but a small number of former senior enlisted personnel subsequently commissioned as line limited duty officers and chief warrant officers in the aviation operations technician specialty have also been trained as naval aviators and naval flight officers.

 A small number of URL officers trained as naval aviators and naval flight officers who hold technical degrees at the undergraduate and/or postgraduate level may also opt to laterally transfer to the restricted-line (RL) as aerospace engineering duty officers (AEDOs).
 AEDOs are frequently test pilot school graduates and retain their flying status, with most of their billets being in the Naval Air Systems Command (NAVAIRSYSCOM).

 An even smaller number of naval aviators are in the U.S. Navy Medical Corps, primarily as naval flight surgeons.
 These are either former URL officers previously designated as naval aviators who later attended medical school and transferred to the medical corps, or an even smaller percentage of "dual designator" naval flight surgeons who are selected to be student naval aviators (SNAs) and underwent pilot training as medical corps officers.
 The vast majority of naval flight surgeons, although they are on flight status, are not dual designated and are not naval aviators.

 All U.S. Marine Corps officers are line officers, either unrestricted line, limited duty, or warrant officers, eligible to command MAGTF units commensurate with their grade, designation, and occupational specialty; the U.S. Marine Corps does not have restricted line officers or staff corps officers, as does the U.S. Navy.
 All current USMC naval aviators and naval flight officers are unrestricted line officers, analogous to the Navy's URLs.

 The U.S. Coast Guard categorizes all of its officers generally, with its Coast Guard aviators also being considered "operational" officers in the same manner as its cutterman officers in the Coast Guard's surface cutter fleet.

 Naval aviation pilot (NAP)

 Until 1981, the U.S. Navy and U.S. Marine Corps also had a small number of senior enlisted personnel trained as pilots.
 The last U.S. Coast Guard aviation pilot retired in 1979.
 Such individuals were referred to as "naval aviation pilots", colloquially "NAPs" or "APs".
-The since retired NAPs also continue to have a professional organization known as the "Silver Eagles", which remains informally aligned with other naval aviation professional organizations such as the Association of Naval Aviation, the Tailhook Association, the Maritime Patrol Association, and the Naval Helicopter Association.
-The naval aviation pilot wings worn by NAPs were identical in design to the naval aviator insignia worn by commissioned officers.
-The silver eagle title was a reflection that the rating badge on their uniform had a silver eagle.
+The since retired NAPs also continue to have a professional organization known as the "Silver Eagles", which remains informally aligned with other naval aviation professional organizations such as the Association of Naval Aviation, the Tailhook Association, the Maritime Patrol Association, and the Naval Helicopter Association (the pilot wings worn by NAPs were identical in design to the naval aviator insignia worn by commissioned officers.
+The silver eagle title was a reflection that the rating badge on their uniform had a silver eagle).